 Description

-The park sits on the former site of Canadian Forces Base Downsview, and remnants of its military past add an interesting layer to your exploration.
-Old runways have been transformed into wide, paved multi-use paths perfect for cycling and rollerblading, while the surrounding areas have been carefully restored to showcase the natural ecosystems that once dominated this part of southern Ontario.
+The park occupies the former site of Canadian Forces Base Downsview, and that military history shapes the experience in ways you might not expect.
+Old runways have been repurposed into wide, paved multi-use paths that cut straight lines across the landscape, while the land around them has been carefully restored to reflect the natural ecosystems that once dominated this part of southern Ontario.
+The contrast between that hard infrastructure and the rewilded habitat around it gives Downsview a character unlike any other park in the region.

 Trail Network and Terrain